JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_3.md

 There are many verses in the New Testament that tell of God's indwelling.
 A few are appended.

-"Surely you know that you are God's temple, and that God's Spirit dwells within you."
+“Surely you know that you are God's temple, and that God's Spirit dwells within you.”
 (1 Cor.
-3: 16) "If we love one another, God dwells in us and his love is perfected in us."
-(1 John 4:12) "But you live not in the flesh but in the spirit if it so be that God dwells in you."
+3: 16) “If we love one another, God dwells in us and his love is perfected in us.”
+(1 John 4:12) “But you live not in the flesh but in the spirit if it so be that God dwells in you.”
 (Romans 8: 9)

 # What can one believe?